Neyrii/calendar_giskard/README.md

 I also used **bootstrap** to have quickly a nice looking visual.

+I **dockerized** using the most recent image of mongo and node:18-alpine.

 If you have any questions, you can send me a mail at
 > thomas.abou@epita.f